LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

    Argument must be unbound.

 These four mode atoms are also declared as prefix operators by the Logtalk compiler.
 This makes it possible to include type information for each argument like in the example above.
-Some of the possible type values are: ``event``, ``object``, ``category``, ``protocol``, ``callable``, ``term``, ``nonvar``, ``var``, ``atomic``, ``atom``, ``number``, ``integer``, ``float``, ``compound``, and ``list``.
+Some possible type values are: ``event``, ``object``, ``category``, ``protocol``, ``callable``, ``term``, ``nonvar``, ``var``, ``atomic``, ``atom``, ``number``, ``integer``, ``float``, ``compound``, and ``list``.
 The